mtermoul/garage-sale/article/article.md

 ## Loading initial data and populating the home page

-When starting the application we will see the data loading spinner for few seconds, then we will see grid loaded with the data from the server.
+When starting the application we will see the data loading spinner for few seconds, then we will see the grid loaded with the data from the server.

 <img src="./images/home_loading_Nexus.png" width="30%" alt="Home page - Data is loading..." style="display: block; margin-left: auto; margin-right: auto;">